HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 7-10

 These flowers are quite unique and show an interesting color change.
-Initially, they are mauve in color, but as they age, they become progressively lighter, turning from lilac to white.
-This gives the plant its common name of Yesterday-Today-and-Tomorrow.
+They start as mauve but turn lighter as they age, eventually becoming white.

 3. Agapanthus